Spring and Fall 2004 - Volume II, Issue 4

 is oppressive.
 It discourages open minds, filling them with “'inert ideas–ideas

-that are merely received into the mind without being utilised, or tested, or
+that are merely received into the mind without being utilized, or tested, or

 thrown into fresh combination” (Whitehead, 1929, p.1).
 Schooling is harmful